London Bucket List: Top Tourist Spots and Best Attractions in London, United Kingdom

-Visit Brick Lane for some of Bengali spicy foods.
+Visit Brick Lane for some Bengali spicy foods.
 You can also taste some authentic deserts from South Asia in Brick Lane.
 There are also trendy bars and regular marketplaces that are always crowded with the young crowd.

 London Travel and Tour Packages